Janiskanth/E2145145_ITE2152_Practical_Examination/README.md

 If GPS is enabled, the app will fetch and display the current weather details.

 # E2145145_ITE2152_Practical_Examination
-ITE 2152 - Mobile Application Development - Practical Exam (E2145145)
+ITE 2152 - Mobile Application Development -Practical Exam (E2145145)